bigmlcom/python/docs/index.rst

 the items in the left hand side implies observing the items in the right hand side.
 There are some metrics to ponder the quality of these association rules:

-- Coverage: the number of instances which contain an itemset.
+- Support: the proportion of instances which contain an itemset.
-Can also be expressed as a proportion by dividing by the total instances in the dataset.

-- Support: the number of instances in the dataset which contain the association rule.
-Can be expressed as a proportion by dividing by the total instances.
+For an association rule, it means the number of instances in the dataset which contain the rule's antecedent and rule's consequent together over the total number of instances (N) in the dataset:

+It gives a measure of the importance of the rule.
+Association rules have to satisfy a minimum support constraint (i.e., min_support).

+- Coverage: the support of the antedecent of an association rule.
+It measures how often a rule can be applied:

+- Confidence or (strength): The probability of seeing the rule's consequent under the condition that the instances also contain the rule's antecedent.
-- Strength: the percentage of instances which contain the association rule over the instances which contain the LHS itemset.
+Confidence is computed using the support of the association rule over the coverage.
+That is, the percentage of instances which contain the consequent and antecedent together over the number of instances which only contain the antecedent:

+Confidence is directed and gives different values for the association rules Antecedent → Consequent and Consequent → Antecedent.
+Association rules also need to satisfy a minimum confidence constraint (i.e., min_confidence).

-- Leverage: difference between the support of the association rule and the expected support if all items were independent.
+- Leverage: the difference of the support of the association rule (i.e., the antecedent and consequent appearing together) and what would be expected if antecedent and consequent where statistically independent.
+This is a value between -1 and 1.
+A positive value suggests a positive relationship and a negative value suggests a negative relationship.
+0 indicates independence:

+Lift: how many times more often antecedent and consequent occur together than expected if they where statistically independent.
+A value of 1 suggests that there is no relationship between the antecedent and the consequent.
+Higher values suggest stronger positive relationships.
+Lower values suggest stronger negative relationships (the presence of the antecedent reduces the likelihood of the consequent):

 As to the items used in association rules, each type of field is parsed to extract items for the rules as follows:

 - Categorical: each different value (class) will be considered a separate item.
 - Text: each unique term will be considered a separate item.
+- Items: each different item in the items summary will be considered.
 - Numeric: Values will be converted into categorical by making a segmentation of the values.
 For example, a numeric field with values ranging from 0 to 600 split